milankinen/stanga/README.md

-`liftListById` is most powerful of those functions - it conceals many performance optimizations, caching, cold->hot observable conversions and event replaying that you'd normally need to do yourself.
+`liftListById` is most powerful of those functions - it conceals many performance optimizations, caching, cold->hot observable conversions and event replaying that you'd normally need to do by yourself.
 Now all you need is just an `id` in your list items!
-Conceptually `liftListById` is almost like
+Conceptually `liftListById` is almost like (but bumped with steroids :muscle:):
 ```javascript
 const liftListById = fn => list$.map(items => items.map(item => fn(item.id, item)))
 ```